Helichrysum thianschanicum

 Helichrysum thianschanicum is a species of flowering plant in the family Asteraceae.
 It is commonly known as silver spike or icicle plant.
 It is part of a large genus of over 500 species.

 Description

-Helichrysum hianschanicum is a small perennial shrub that grows 2 ft tall and wide.
+Helichrysum thianschanicum is a small perennial shrub that grows 2 ft tall and wide.
 It resembles a lavender plant with basal branching and erect stems and is covered with 2 in long linear leaves that are covered with white pubescence.
 Yellow clusters of flowers are produced at the ends of stems during the summer.
 Up to 30 yellow, 1/3 in florets are in each cluster.
 In its native habitat, H. thianschanicum develops a finger-sized rhizome.

 Taxonomy

 Helichrysum thianschanicum was first described in 1880 by Eduard August von Regel.
 The specific epithet refers to the Tian Shan mountain range of Central Asia.

 Distribution

 Helichrysum thianschanicum grows on gravelly slopes and sand dunes in its native range of western China (Xinjiang) and adjacent Kazakhstan.